Maersk unveils world's first bio-methanol container ship

 It will begin operating in the Baltic Sea in October, Maersk said.

-"Green methanol is our fuel of choice ... because it is the only scalable solution that can meet the net-zero (carbon emissions) requirements," Maersk chief executive Vincent Clerc said during Thursday's inauguration ceremony in Copenhagen's harbour.
+"Green methanol is our fuel of choice ... because it is the only scalable solution that can meet the net-zero (carbon emissions) requirements," Maersk chief executive Vincent Clerc said at the inauguration ceremony.

 "Neither we nor the climate can afford complacency or waiting for other solutions to emerge in the late 2020s," he added.